Sandesh-Huli/rag-yt-chatbot/README.md

 ## Example

 ```
-Enter YouTube video_id: jZyAB2KFDls
+User ID: sandesh
-Enter your query: Summarize the main points of this video.
+Session ID: s1
-Mode (qa/summarize/translate): summarize
+YouTube Video ID: jZyAB2KFDls

-Agent Response:
+You: Summarize the main points of this video.

-This video discusses...
+Bot: This video discusses...
 ```

 ---

 ## Extending

-- Add new tools (e.g., sentiment analysis) by defining new node functions and registering them as tools.
+- Add new tools (e.g., sentiment analysis) by defining new node functions and registering them as tools in `yt_agent_graph.py`.
 - Swap out the embedding or LLM provider by editing `rag_service.py` and `llm.py`.
 - Build new workflows by composing nodes in `yt_agent_graph.py`.